ahandsel/articles/instagram-url-schemes/instagram-url-schemes.md

 # Instagram Url Schemes

-Here are the known URL schemes for Instagram that can be used to link directly to specific parts of the Instagram app.
+Here are the URL schemes for Instagram that can link directly to specific parts of the Instagram app.
 It is useful for Apple Shortcuts.

 | URL Scheme                              | Description                          |
 | --------------------------------------- | ------------------------------------ |